If you have a box of broken pieces of crayons, repurpose them by creating glitter crayon squares.

-First soak the crayons in water for an hour or more, and then remove the paper.
+Soak the crayons in water for an hour or more, and then remove the paper.
 Break them up into small pieces and place them into the mold.
-After placing the pieces into the molds we experimented by adding micro glitter to some of the squares.
+After placing the pieces into the molds we added micro glitter.
 It worked great!

 Hints and info: